Practical Insights into Knowledge Distillation for Pre-Trained Models: Background and Related Work

 \subsection{Related work}

-KD has seen notable expansion into distributed training, particularly in the transfer of knowledge among pre-trained models.
-This expansion has been increasingly prominent in fields such as distributed training and FL, as evidenced by a range of studies \cite{li2021decentralized, li2019fedmd, kalra2021proxyfl, itahara2021distillation, chang2019cronus, hu2021mhat, sattler2021cfd}.
-Techniques including FedMD \cite{li2019fedmd}, Cronus \cite{chang2019cronus}, and DS-FL \cite{itahara2021distillation} leverage KD for enhanced communication efficiency and to address model heterogeneity challenges.
-Decentralized frameworks like Def-KT\cite{li2021decentralized} and ProxyFL \cite{kalra2021proxyfl} employ online distillation, facilitating collaborative learning in the absence of a central authority.
+To address the limitations of system and data heterogeneity in collaborative learning and reduce communication overhead, KD has seen notable expansion, particularly in knowledge transfer among pre-trained models, as evidenced by a range of studies \cite{li2021decentralized, kalra2021proxyfl, hu2021mhat, sattler2021cfd}.
+Techniques such as FedMD \cite{li2019fedmd}, Cronus \cite{chang2019cronus}, and DS-FL \cite{itahara2021distillation} leverage KD to improve communication efficiency and address model heterogeneity challenges.
+Furthermore, decentralized learning frameworks like Def-KT \cite{li2021decentralized} and ProxyFL \cite{kalra2021proxyfl} employ online distillation to facilitate collaborative learning without a central authority.

 Despite these advancements, much of the research remains focused on singular KD strategies and a narrow range of data partitioning methods.
 Our study seeks to fill this gap by examining a variety of KD methodologies across different data distribution and transfer set scenarios, aiming to detail the performance nuances of diverse KD techniques in distributed training.
 This includes exploring the impact of hyperparameter tuning in KD, as highlighted by recent findings \cite{alballa2023first}.
-Furthermore, while existing FL studies have successfully integrated KD to reduce communication loads \cite{itahara2021distillation,sattler2021cfd,sattler2021fedaux,li2021decentralized}, and support flexible model architectures across participants \cite{li2019fedmd,kalra2021proxyfl,hu2021mhat,chang2019cronus}, our study proposes a new approach to further cut communication overhead, particularly in cross-silo FL settings, enhancing FL system efficiency.
+Furthermore, while existing FL studies have successfully integrated KD to reduce communication loads \cite{itahara2021distillation, sattler2021cfd, sattler2021fedaux, li2021decentralized} and support flexible model architectures across participants \cite{li2019fedmd, kalra2021proxyfl, hu2021mhat, chang2019cronus}, our study proposes a new approach to further cut communication overhead, particularly in cross-silo FL settings, enhancing FL system efficiency.